spectraphilic/wsn_riot/README.md

 Modules can be enabled in the command line, for example:

-    # Have a shield with the DS3231 RTC
+    # Have a shield with the DS3231 RTC (e.g. DS3231 FeatherWing)
     USEMODULE=ds3231

+    # Have a shield with a SX127x module (e.g the RFM95W FeatherWing)
+    USEMODULE=sx127x

     # Type "s" to start
     USEMODULE=test_utils_interactive_sync